 In this short guide, we’ll walk you through the most important questions and help you find the perfect size box for your needs.

 What are you shipping?
-Is your product breakable?

 Start with the basics.
 What product are you shipping, and how big is it?
 Measure the item’s dimensions in this order: length, width, height.
-Is it a standard size and shape, or is it a speciality item that may not fit into a standard box?
+Is it a standard size and shape, or is it a specialty item that may not fit into a standard box?
 Can you turn your item to make it fit in a smaller box?

 Follow this golden rule: look for a box that is just large enough to fit your product – and maybe void fill – but not much larger.
-If you buy a box that is too big, you end up paying more for packaging materials and shipping (and your operation becomes less eco-friendly).
+If you buy a box that is too big, you end up paying more for packaging materials and shipping (and your operation becomes less eco-friendly)

 A box’s dimensions always measure its internal measurements, not external, in order of length, width and height.
 For example, a single wall cardboard box with dimensions 381 x 248 x 127 mm is a box with an interior length of 381 mm, an interior width of 248 mm and an interior height of 127 mm.